 To provide an amazing journey celebrating space exploration, innovation and discovery.

 Space.com launched in New York City on July 20, 1999, the 30th anniversary of the Apollo 11 moon landing, with the goal of covering the latest discoveries and missions in space like never before.
-The company was originally founded by news anchor Lou Dobbs, with Sally Ride — the first American woman in space — serving as our first President.
+The company was originally founded by news anchor Lou Dobbs and Rich Zahradnick, with Zahradnik serving as our first President, a position later filled by Sally Ride — the first American woman in space.
 Apollo 11 commander Neil Armstrong, the first man to walk on the moon, was on the board of directors.

 In 2003, Space.com was received the Online Journalism Award for Breaking News by the Online News Association in recognition of our coverage of the 2003 Columbia space shuttle disaster.
 It has since received Webby awards as an Honoree in the Science category in 2010, 2012, 2013 and 2014.